 At Ops!, too, the selection of dishes populating the buffet depends on the seasonal produce and it’s huge.
 Among the ingredients, you are likely to find tofu, seitan and pasta all cooked and dressed in many different ways, and cooked and raw veggies that are seasonal at that moment.
 My last time there was delighted by a pumpkin carpaccio, lasagne with seitan ragù sauce, polenta with herbs, baked potatoes with paprika, delicious spicy tofu with veggies and many other delicacies.

 Their selection of cakes is also pretty tempting.
 If you are even a little like me, you will try to resist and then you will succumb.
 The last one I tried was a delicious cream flavored with cardamom and cinnamon and berries on top, but I struggled between this and an original version of vegan tiramisu.

 Before you enter, you grab the sign you will place on your table and you go directly to the buffet.
 You fill your plate as much as you like and then you place it on the scale, where the waiter will take note and put your weight on your table.
 The price is 2.60 € per 100 g, water and cakes are not included.

-Among the vegetarian-friendly restaurants in Rome, Ma Va’? vegan eatery opened some two years ago and became popular pretty quickly.
+Among the top vegan restaurants in Rome, Ma Va’? vegan eatery opened some two years ago and became popular pretty quickly.
 Their offer consists of dishes from the Italian and Mediterranean traditions prepared with organic ingredients as local as possible.

 All dishes are available in their gluten-free version.
 Pets are welcome as long as they are small.